 The Community Property Agreement is the classic alternative for a husband and wife to transfer real estate in Washington State to avoid probate.
 It works equally as well for any spouses who are Washington State property owners, whether they are U.S. Citizens, U.S. Tax Residents, and/or Canadian Non-U.S. Residents.

 As Washington is a Community Property State, all property acquired during marriage is presumed to be community, and therefore, owned by the husband and wife.
+It does not matter is the spouses are non-residents of Washington but as long as they acquire property during their marriage it is deemed community property.
 Spouses may enter into an agreement concerning their community property, including Washington real estate, which is then owned by them, or acquired in the future, to take effect upon the death of either.
 The net effect is to transfer Washington State U.S. real estate upon the passing of one spouse to the surviving spouse.
 And likewise, the Agreement can achieve the same result for U.S. Citizen, U.S. Tax Resident and/or Canadian Citizen and Non-U.S. Resident spouses who own Washington State “community” real estate.

 The right or interest transferred under a Community Property Agreement is a non-probate asset, and outside of a Washington probate.